-To help further facilitate your project management and collaboration, document sharing tools help keep the flow of information between collaborators open.
+As you're thinking about how to work remotely with your team, you'll want to make your project management and collaboration flow as smoothly as possible.
+Document sharing tools help keep the flow of information between collaborators open.

-Of these, Google Docs tends to be the most popular, because you're able to write and edit documents online in real-time.
-Two or more people can go through a single document together.
+Of these, Google Docs tends to be one of the most popular tools, because you're able to write and edit documents online in real-time.
+Two or more people can review and revise a single document together.
 Changes are saved immediately to maintain version control.
 There's a comment feature for editors and project managers to make suggestions and request edits, and the track changes feature is another plus for remote collaborative teams.

 You might also like: 12 Free Tools for Remote Developers and Designers.

-Communication is critical, whether you're running a business or a household.
+Communication is critical when you're running a business.
 Without it, you can't create a foundation to build upon.
-So ultimately, bad communication will lead to the collapse of any initiative you set out to accomplish.
+So ultimately, bad communication will lead to the collapse of any initiative or project you set out to accomplish.
 It's the same with remote team collaboration.

-In this case, chat programs are better for quick back and forth conversations because they're faster.
+In this case, chat tools are better for quick back-and-forth conversations because they're faster and more efficient.

-Here's a simple break down of how you can use each platform to benefit your remote team and ease communication:
+Here's a simple breakdown of how you can use each platform to benefit your remote team and ease communication for remote work: